ammanpasha-obsolete/LPS/README.md

 ## Getting Started

 The program is written in C# and can be compiled on any version of Visual Studio.
-Source code is available as a separate file (Program.cs), the whole program is also available (Program.7z).

 The program accepts a string as input and displays the length of the longest palindromic subsequence of the given string.

+### Sample Input:
+ABCBDAB

+### Sample Output:
+The length of the LPS is 5

 ## Group Members